-- 1. Taking a second sample (as per EPA LCR and the Drinking Water Best Management Practices suggestive guidelines) of the water source, - 2.
-Having a CPS-FCS specialized maintenance plumber inspect the water tap and pipe to make sure there are no leaks or outside indications of corrosion, and - 3.
-Post a sign saying "Notice" "work station sink, water not intended for drinking." (if needed).".
+1. Taking a second sample (as per EPA LCR and the Drinking Water Best Management Practices suggestive guidelines) of the water source,

+- 2. Having a CPS-FCS specialized maintenance plumber inspect the water tap and pipe to make sure there are no leaks or outside indications of corrosion, and - 3.
+Post a sign saying "Notice" "work station sink, water not intended for drinking." (if needed, and decided after the additional testing result and summary recommendation).

-Follow Up Water Quality Evaluation
+Follow-up Water Quality Evaluation

-On July 7, 2016, CPS-FCS performed a flush sample (follow up water sample) of the electronic water cooler in hall outside of room 303.
+On July 7, 2016, CPS-FCS performed a flush sample (follow up water sample) of the faucet (shop sink) and marked KF-2.
 Additionally, a CPS-FCS specialized maintenance plumber inspected the water tap and associated pipe to make sure there were no leaks or outside indications of corrosion.
-At the time of the inspection, the plumber decided to take the water tap out of service.
-The drinking water fountain has been removed.
+It was determined that the sink is primarily used as a hand sink; not for drinking water.

-The following data table contains the laboratory reporting and summary:
+The following data table contains the laboratory reporting and summary: Sample Code: TRAN-FS-KF-2

-Sample Location: FLD-FS-EWC-1